SaaS is a quickly growing field, constantly changing and evolving. As a result, that presents a host of challenges for marketers in the space.

 - Conversion rates are impressive.
 Free trials in the SaaS space tend to yield a 15-25% conversion rate, and the best trials can even result in a staggering 60%.

 The free model is perfectly suited to SaaS, and it’s something all SaaS marketers should consider.

 4. New Pricing Strategies and Payment Models

 Pricing models in the SaaS space are always changing.
 The growing popularity of usage-based pricing: “Pay as you go” or usage-based pricing is becoming more and more popular, according to DevTeam.Space.
 Using this type of outcome-based pricing, you can grow your SaaS business significantly.

 Updating your pricing model is rarely a bad idea, and usually yields significant growth.
 There are many types of pricing options for SaaS companies, from ongoing subscriptions to pay-per-use models.

 It’s not a one-size-fits-all system, and you’ll need to do your own research to find out the best pricing model for your service.

 5. Customer Approach is Changing

 SaaS customers are changing the way they think about their customers.
-Here’s an eye-catching statistic: research shows that 80% of future SaaS revenue will come from just 20% of existing customers.
-That means the focus has shifted to not just attracting and converting leads, but also to retaining them.
+The focus has shifted to not just attracting and converting leads, but also to retaining them.